coder-mike/xs-sandbox/readme.md

 ## Known issues

 - I've had issues under node.js 18 with the WASM crashing, but it seems to be working ok in the browser and in node.js 20 (in Windows).
 - When building without optimization, there's a weird behavior where the `fxRunID` C function (compiled to WASM) seems to cause a spike in memory usage by multiple GB for a few seconds, and if running in Node then the node process takes some time to exit at the end (tens of seconds).
+The released version on npm is built with optimization and so doesn't have this problem.

 ## Maintainer notes